Jaronline-lessons/JavaScript/src/lessons/l3-preparation.md

 - The greater than or equal to operator (&gt;=) returns true if the left operand is greater than or equal to the right operand.
 - The less than or equal to operator (&lt;=) returns true if the left operand is less than or equal to the right operand.

-We will cover the ternary operator in the next lesson.
+We will cover the ternary operator in the eighth lesson.

 # Logical Operators